 The permeability is related to the membrane thickness and composition, and the diffusion coefficient of the substance.

-Flow through a tube is dependent on the pressure difference across the ends and the resistance to flow.
+Flow across a tube depends on the pressure difference across at 2 ends and the resistance to flow.

 This is Poiseuille’s law.